 1. A minimum of 128 credits, including the work in the General College.
-Not more than two credits of physical education activities, eight credits of applied music, four credits of typing, or eight hours of advanced ROTC may be included.
+Not more than one credit of physical education activities may be included.

-Other requirements, including the residence requirement, listed in this Bulletin.
-At least a "C" average in (a) the major and all courses taken in the College, and (b) all courses undertaken here and elsewhere.
+2. Other requirements, including the residence requirement, listed in this Bulletin.
+3. At least a "C" average in (a) the major and all courses taken in the College, and

+(b) all courses undertaken here and elsewhere.